US Jobs Outlook for 2019/2020

 Again in December, job growth came from health care, construction, and manufacturing.
 Workers can now take some chances to find a better job, perhaps in a new city.
 The bump in unemployment is being attributed to exactly these type of quit and find better job type searchers.

-- nondurable goods manufacturing job growth was up 13,000.
+- durable and nondurable goods manufacturing job growth was up 13,000 and 20,000 respectively.

 One US economist forecasts that labor markets will tighten and wage growth will accelerate.
-These are good times for American workers.
+2019/2020 will be good times for American workers.
 Offshore workers too will likely see upward growth as the US pulls up their wages.
+Soon, we’ll see real estate economics enter the picture to bolster demand for US workers.

-When the economy gains momentum, wages rise, and optimism grows, we’ll like see the additional effects of a resurgent housing market.
+When the economy gains momentum, wages rise, and optimism grows, we’ll like see the additional effects of a resurgent housing market and the effects of investment in housing.
 Will the massive wave of resentment of the democrats be enough to douse the republican’s party?
+The downturn is beginning to add to a slow period this late winter.

 The January 1st China Tariff Deadline